ReSound Hearing Aid Reviews From an Audiologist

 If you enable location services, you can “drop a pin” where you've fine-tuned, and the app will automatically return the devices to that optimized setting when you arrive at that place.

-One of the reasons I really like the ReSound app is that it provides more than one way to access programs and features (buttons, swipes, etc.) To me, this shows that the development team is plugged into the non-hearing aid app user experience.
-This helps more tech-savvy folks easily begin using the app, and it also helps new users find a user interface that works for them.
+One reason I really like the ReSound app is it provides multiple ways to access programs and features (buttons, swipes, etc.) It shows the development team is plugged into the non-hearing aid app user experience.
+This helps more tech-savvy folks begin using the app and helps new users find a user interface that works for them.

 ReSound Tinnitus Relief App

 ReSound has a long history of innovation, quality, and value.
-In my clinical practice, they have been in my top three go-to brands, particularly with patients who also need Hearing Assistive Technologies like media streaming and remote microphones.
-As the first out of the gate with iPhone compatibility, I tend to recommend ReSound first for people needing or wanting that feature.
-A few of the physical reasons I like ReSound include a good selection of domes, including a “Tulip” dome which I have found to fit almost every ear.
+In my clinical practice, they have been my top three go-to brands, particularly with patients who also need Hearing Assistive Technologies like media streaming and remote microphones.
+As the first out of the gate with iPhone compatibility, I typically recommend ReSound first for people needing or wanting that feature.
+A few of the physical reasons I like ReSound include a good selection of domes, including a “Tulip” dome, which I have found to fit almost every ear.
 The Tulip is especially good for folks who struggle with feedback or movement using typical round domes.
-They have always been durable, and, in the experience of most of my patients, easy to handle.
-That said, I would recommend the smartphone app for most folks since the on-board buttons are a bit small and the short-press, long-press system has confused a fair number of my patients.
+They have always been durable and, in the experience of most of my patients, easy to handle.
+I would recommend the smartphone app for most folks since the on-board buttons are small, and the short-press, long-press system has confused some of my patients.

-For patients who require or prefer a custom earmold, the ReSound lab does a very good job with both hard and soft materials.
-Looking at all of the above, I’m very comfortable saying that those looking for a good quality device and supportive company should put ReSound on their research short-list.
+The ReSound lab does a very good job with hard and soft materials for patients requiring or preferring a custom earmold.
+Looking at the above, I’m very comfortable saying that those looking for a high-quality device and supportive company should put ReSound on their research short-list.

 If you are still trying to decide which hearing aids are best for you, watch my video below on tips for choosing the right hearing aid based on my decades of experience as an audiologist.